MichalMares/Ardularm/README.md

 1. Create a database and an e-mail box on your hosting.
 2. Fill in the settings file with the right credentials for your database in `Server\config.template.php` and save it as `Server\config.php`.
-3. Create a `Server\.htpasswd` file with your desired user name and password (https://faq.oit.gatech.edu/content/how-do-i-do-basicauth-using-htaccess-and-htpasswd).
+3. Create a `Server\.htpasswd` file with your desired user name and password (https://faq.oit.gatech.edu/content/how-do-i-do-basicauth-using-htaccess-and-htpasswd). ".htaccess" works for Apache servers only!
 4. Upload the content of `Server` onto your server.
 5. Run the `Server\create.php` script.
 This will create all the tables needed for the project and necessary values.
 6. Wire up your Arduino UNO according to "Components and Wiring" section of this document.